February 29, 2107 / Ash Wednesday / Sara Wolbrecht / Matthew 6; Psalm 51

 You will not reject a broken and repentant heart, O God.

-Jesus’ words we heard from Matthew 6.
-In this, his greatest sermon, the Sermon on the Mount – as he talks of prayer and generosity and fasting and doing super-cool spiritual things, and he says to pay attention to our intentions – WHY we do what we do.
-To not be turned in on ourselves!
-That the things we do are not to be done for an audience, for show, for the sake of looking good.
+In this, his greatest sermon, the Sermon on the Mount – as Jesus talks of generosity and prayer and fasting and doing super-cool spiritual things, what does he say about all of them?
+He says: don’t do it for show!
+No audience.
+He’s saying: pay attention to our intentions – the WHY we do what we do.
+That the things we do are not to be done for the sake of looking good.
 But what we do is done for God.
 Alone.
-What matters most to God is the state of our hearts – our intention, the WHY, our core, our selves when no one is watching, who we really are.
+What matters most to God is the state of our hearts – our intention, the WHY, our core, who we are when no one is watching, who we really are.